-Joshua A. Gildea is a shareholder and attorney in the Firm’s Litigation Group.
+Joshua A. Gildea is a shareholder and Co-Chair of the Firm’s Litigation & Trial Practice.
 Mr. Gildea’s practice includes commercial litigation, civil litigation, bankruptcy, complex commercial matters, landlord tenant and construction matters.
 He also practices in the area of intellectual property law.

 Pennsylvania’s Supreme Court recently ruled that contracts between businesses agreeing not to hire each other’s employees are not enforceable.
 Pennsylvania’s highest court, speaking on this legal issue for the first time, held that even where one company expressly agreed in writing not to hire employees of the other in what are often called “no-poach” or […]